DineshR-45/habitwise-pro/README.md

 ## 🙋 FAQ

 **Can I use this on my phone?**
 Yes!
-The layout is fully responsive with a mobile bottom navigation bar.
+Fully responsive with a mobile bottom navigation bar.

-**Does it work offline?**
-Yes.
-Once the page is loaded, it works fully offline.

 **Will my data be lost if I clear my browser?**
-Yes — export your CSV first as a backup before clearing browser data.
+No — your data is stored in the cloud.
+Just log back in from any device.

-**Can multiple people use this on the same device?**
+**Can I use it on multiple devices?**
+Yes — log in from any device and your habits sync automatically.

+**Is my data private?**
-Yes — each person creates their own account with a separate email and password.
+Yes — each account is private and secured with encrypted passwords.

 ---

 ## 📜 License & Ownership

-© 2025 **Dinesh R**.
+© 2026 **DineshR-45**.
 All rights reserved.

-This project was designed and built by **Dinesh R**.
+This project was designed and built by **DineshR-45**.
 Viewing the source code is permitted for learning purposes.
 Reselling or republishing this project without permission is not allowed.
-See the [LICENSE](LICENSE) file for full details.

 ---